fkhadra/react-contexify-doc/docs/introduction.md

 <Demo />

 :::info
-Hey you like those dropdowns ?
-They are accessible and build using react-contexify!
+Hey 👋, you like those dropdowns?
+They are accessible and built with react-contexify!
 :::

 ## Features